CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the module ISMS.1 Sicherheitsmanagement.md

 If special audit or diagnostic tools are used during the audit, as with the result documentation, it must be ensured that only authorized persons have access to it.
 Diagnostic and test tools as well as the test results must therefore be specially protected.

 When outsiders are involved in auditing, it is important to ensure that no information is misused by the institution (eg through appropriate confidentiality agreements) and that they can only access the information they need (eg through access rights or four-eye control ).
-If you use testing tools, their use must be precisely regulated.
+If you use testing tools, their use must be regulated exactly.

 **Corrective actions**